^

 Indications Sagenite

-• hyperhidrosis (increased sweating),
+• hyperhidrosis (excessive sweating),

-• thinning of the skin and wrinkles,
+• thinning of the skin and formation of wrinkles,

 • brittle nails,